-In Greater Manchester, our approach to improving the lives of children and young people and keeping them safe comprises universal, targeted, and specialist services, which are allocated depending on the type and level of need required.
-Investing in our children and young people is critical, both for the possibility it brings them of living lives free of gender based abuse, and also because young people play an important role in challenging misogyny, homophobia and racism, and speaking out when others are at risk of harm.
+Investing in our children and young people is critical, both for the possibility it brings them of living lives free of gender-based violence, and also because young people play an important role in challenging misogyny, homophobia and racism, and speaking out when others are at risk of harm.
 Over the next ten years, Greater Manchester will:

-- Invest in and promote universal and early interventions to protect young people from gender based abuse and primary prevention activities that empower young people to recognise abuse and seek support when it infringes on their own relationships and those of people known to them. - Support the children's social care system across our cityregion by ensuring that our future investments build and strengthen existing practice and systems to ensure that children most in need or at risk receive appropriate and effective support. - Widen the access of specialist service provision for victims and perpetrators to ensure we are meeting the needs of teenagers and young adults at risk of

-- intimate partner violence and/or peer-on peer abuse.
+- Invest in and promote universal and early interventions to protect young people from gender-based violence and primary prevention activities that empower young people to recognise abuse and seek support when it infringes on their own relationships and those of people known to them. - Support the children's social care system across our city-region by ensuring that our future investments build and strengthen existing practice and systems to ensure that children most in need or at risk receive appropriate and effective support. - Widen the access of specialist service provision for victims and perpetrators to ensure we are meeting the needs of teenagers and young adults at risk of intimate partner violence and/or peer-on peer abuse.

-- Support the charity Talk,

-Listen, Change to deliver on

-a pilot project commissioned by the Home

-Office designed for young

-people involved in intimate
+• Support the charity Talk, Listen, Change to deliver on a pilot project commissioned by the Home Office - designed for young people involved in intimate partner violence.

-partner violence.